hackclub/hackaccino/submissions/README.md

 # Hackaccino Submissions

+> If you're participating in an offline Hackaccino workshop, you don't need to make a pull request.
+Please ask the organizer for a submission form.

 Create a new directory in this folder with your.
 Inside the directory, create a markdown file with the name `README.md` and include the following details:

 ---